pchalise/blog/README.md

-# blog
+# Coursera
-Personal updates and articles.
+practice for webdev